JaamieMaarsh/mental-health-agent/README.md

+## Mental health solver agent
-This project is a conversational mental health assistant powered by LangChain, OpenAI, and Retrieval-Augmented Generation (RAG).
+This project is an extension of the conversational mental health assistant powered by LangChain, OpenAI, and Retrieval-Augmented Generation (RAG).
 It provides supportive and informative responses based on user queries related to mental health topics.

 ## 💻 Features